aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, Now.

 Building a web service which would help teachers automate massive student testing.
-Still in early stages.
-Learning TypeScript, Next.js, session-based authorization (Lucia v3), Drizzle, VPS.
+Still in the early stages testing the waters.
+Marked [Next.js](https://github.com/ugurkellecioglu/next-14-lucia-auth-postgresql-drizzle-typescript-example/issues/1) and [SvelteKit](https://github.com/edwardspresume/sveltekit-lucia-auth-v3-example/issues/3) as unreliable, looking for something more solid.

 <br>